LA vs Hate

 Hate doesn’t happen somewhere else.
 It happens in our neighborhoods, at our schools, between our neighbors.

-- Hate crimes at schools reached a record high, accounting for 11% of all reported hate crimes.
+- Hate crimes at schools reached a record high, accounting for 11% of all reported hate crimes and nearly half were motivated by race, ethnicity, or national origin.

 Take Action